sfl0r3nz05/OT-NWbasedOnGNS3/GNS3ServerDeployment/README.md

     - After installing Docker and IOU, add your user to the following groups:

         ```console
-        for i in ubridge libvirt kvm wireshark docker; do
+        for i in ubridge libvirt kvm docker; do
             sudo usermod -aG $i $USER
         done
         ```